-1-15-3 TOWN MANAGER POWERS, DUTIES, OBLIGATIONS
+1-15-2 TOWN MANAGER DUTIES & OBLIGATIONS

-- A. Town Manager Duties: Pursuant to the policies and programs established by the Town Council, and under the direction and oversight of the Mayor and as otherwise set forth by the Town Council in ordinance, resolution, motion, or this code, the Town Manager shall: - 1.
+- A. Town Manager Duties: Pursuant to the policies and programs established by the Town Council, and under the oversight of the Mayor and Town Council by ordinance, resolution, motion, or this code, the Town Manager shall: - 1.
 Manage the internal affairs of the Town; develop, recommend and implement Town policies, practices, rules, regulations and procedures; report to the Mayor and Town Council at least monthly; advise the Town Council regarding policy options and implementation procedures; carry out legislative directives and decisions; and administer contracts. - 2.
 Establish and maintain effective working relationships with the Mayor, Town Council, Town staff, Town officers, employees, citizen committees, special interest groups, media, contractors, public vendors and representatives from other municipal, county, special district, state and federal agencies.

-- 3. Conduct performance evaluations and administer pay adjustments subject to the approved budget. - 3.4.
-Consistent with Town ordinance, resolution, motions, and policy be responsible for the full and effective use of Town personnel by establishing, in consultation with the Town attorney, Town officers and other management employees, overall department objectives, priorities and standards consistent with the goals, direction, and objectives of the Town Council; serve as a facilitator in the achievement by Town departments of Town Council goals by coordinating effective implementation of Town service levels, ordinances, resolutions, rules, regulations and directives; exercise managerial control to ensure that the Town government and its respective departments function in the most efficient and effective manner. - 4.5.
-Except for the purpose of inquiry, the Mayor, Town Council and its members shall deal with the administration solely through the Town Manager and, neither the Council nor any member thereof or the Mayor, shall give orders to any subordinates of the Town Manager, either publicly or privately. - 5.6.Represent the Town at various meetings or other functions and respond to requests or inquiries about Town policies, rules, ordinances, regulations, resolutions or services rendered by the Town government. - 6.7.Enforce all applicable civil laws, ordinances, rules, regulations, and policies of the Town.
-Assure that all franchises, leases, permits, licenses, contracts and privileges granted by the Town are fully performed and observed.
-Ensure criminal law enforcement by coordinating with the Marshal's Office. - 7.8.
-Recommend and prepare for consideration by the Town Council and advisory committees long range strategic plans and programs to provide for the health, safety, and welfare of the current and future inhabitants of the Town; furnish reports to the Town Council as requested. - 8.9.
+- 3. Conduct performance evaluations and administer pay adjustments subject to the approved budget. - 4.
+Consistent with Town ordinance, resolution, motions, and policy be responsible for the full and effective use of Town personnel by establishing, in consultation with the Town attorney, Town officers and other management employees, overall department objectives, priorities and standards consistent with the goals, direction, and objectives of the Town Council; serve as a facilitator in the achievement by Town departments of Town Council goals by coordinating effective implementation of Town service levels, ordinances, resolutions, rules, regulations and directives; exercise managerial control to ensure that the Town government and its respective departments function in the most efficient and effective manner. - 5.
+Except for the purpose of inquiry, the Mayor, Town Council and its members shall deal with the administration solely through the Town Manager and, neither the Council nor any member thereof or the Mayor, shall give orders to any subordinates of the Town Manager, either publicly or privately. - 6.
+Represent the Town at various meetings or other functions and respond to requests or inquiries about Town policies, rules, ordinances, regulations, resolutions or services rendered by the Town government. - 7.
+Enforce all applicable laws, ordinances, rules, regulations, and policies of the Town.
+Assure that all franchises, leases, permits, licenses, contracts and privileges granted by the Town are fully performed and observed. - 8.
+Recommend and prepare for consideration by the Town Council and advisory committees long range strategic plans and programs to provide for the health, safety, and welfare of the current and future inhabitants of the Town; furnish reports to the Town Council as requested. - 9.
 Except as otherwise provided, be responsible for the overall personnel management, function, and implementation of Town personnel ordinances, rules, and regulations that have been adopted, approved, or revised by the Town Council; coordinate personnel ordinances and rules and regulations adopted by the Town Council; coordinate personnel functions with staff such as recruitment, selection, and appointment; monitor personnel actions, promotion, discipline, demotion, separation and reclassification; coordinate personnel decisions with department directors; coordinate activities of individuals rendering professional services under contract with the Town. - 10.
-Exercise general supervision over all buildings, parks, and other public property under the control and jurisdiction of the Town. - 9.11.
+Exercise general supervision over all buildings, parks, and other public property under the control and jurisdiction of the Town. - 11.
 The Town Manager may examine and inspect the books, records, and official papers of any office, department, agency, board, or commission of the Town and make investigations and require reports from or about all personnel.